ENSC Biathlon

 Assistant coach

 Peter joined ENSC’s coaching crew in 2025 and quickly became a favourite among athletes.
-A longtime teammate and friend of Simon, he trained and competed with Foothills Nordic and the Biathlon Alberta Training Center before beginning a robotics engineering degree at the UofA in 2023.
+He trained and competed with Foothills Nordic and the Biathlon Alberta Training Center before beginning a robotics engineering degree at the UofA in 2023.
 Whether he's discussing shooting technique, waxing conditions, or robot electronics, Peter brings an infectious enthusiasm and depth of knowledge to everything he does.

 -